MurrayPHN/phn-exchange-docs/docs/general/minimum.md

 # Minimum Requirements

 The PHN Exchange is a fully supported web based system.
-Access to most of the PHN Exchange is open to the community, permissioned login access is required to access restricted data
+Access to most of the PHN Exchange is open to the community, permissioned login access is required to access restricted data.

 Most web enabled devices are able to access the PHN Exchange.
 It is recommended that the most recent versions of web browsers are used.